Breeding New Zealand White Rabbits

 During a breeding attempt, a doe in oestrus, should assume a characteristic pose, called lordosis, which is the back arched downwards and the hindquarters raised.
-A doe in dioestrus, or not willing to breed, tends to crouch in a corner of the cage, climb the corner or show aggression towards the buck.
+A doe in dioestrus, or not willing to breed, tends to crouch in a corner of the cage, lays out flat, climbs the corner or show aggression towards the buck.

 THE 4 METHODS OF BREEDING:

 - NATURAL MATING is the best method.
 When ready for breeding, does will show reddening and swelling of the vulva.
 Deep red or purple coloration indicates the doe will usually accept the male and conception should occur about 80% of the time.
 Note: This is based on our experiences and our stock at Crossroads Rabbitry.

 - FORCED MATING is the method that eligible does who do not immediately accept the buck be restrained by a worker so the buck can breed them.
 Conception rate by this method will usually be less that that of natural mating.